robotframework/robotframework-RFCP-syllabus/basics.md

 ### Executing a single file

-A test file is always test suite that consist of one or more test cases.
+A test file is always a test suite that consists of one or more test cases.
-A single test file is executed by giving the direct path to test file after `robot` command.
+A single test file is executed by giving the direct path to the test file after the `robot` command.
 [[User Guide: Executing individual files][UG Executing individual files]]

 ### Executing a directory

-Test directories can be executed by giving path to directory.
+Test directories can be executed by giving the path to the directory.
 Only files with the `.robot` extension are executed.
 All files and directories starting with a dot (`.`) or an underscore (`_`) are ignored.
 [[User Guide: Specifying test data to be executed][UG Specifying test data to be executed]]

 ### Test statuses

-Test can get `PASS`, `FAIL` and `SKIP` statuses.
+Tests can receive `PASS`, `FAIL` or `SKIP` statuses.
 Suite status is determined based on test statuses.
 [[User guide: Test and suite statuses][UG Test and suite statuses]]

 #### PASS and FAIL

-A test gets the `PASS` status if it is executed and none of the keywords it contains fails.
+A test receives the `PASS` status if it is executed and none of the keywords it contains fail.

-If any test case has failed, test and suite status is `FAIL`.
+If any test case has failed, the test and suite status is `FAIL`.
-The most common reason for a test to get the `FAIL` status is that one of the keywords it contains fails.
+The most common reason for a test to receive the `FAIL` status is that one of the keywords it contains fails.

 #### SKIP

-The command line option `--skip` can be used to skip specified tests without running them at all.
+The command-line option `--skip` can be used to skip specified tests without running them at all.
 It works based on suite or test case tags.
-Test can be also skipped by tagging the test with reserved tag `robot:skip`.
+Tests can also be skipped by tagging them with the reserved tag `robot:skip`.
-Tests which are skipped are included in the test suite but not executed and they are shown in logs and reports.
+Tests which are skipped are included in the test suite but not executed, and they are shown in logs and reports.
 [[User Guide: Skip][UG Execution flow]]

 ### Using command line options

-Robot Framework provides a number of command line options that can be used to control how test cases are executed and what outputs are generated.
+Robot Framework provides a number of command-line options that can be used to control how test cases are executed and what outputs are generated.
-Basic option documentation can be got in command line with `--help` option.
+Basic option documentation can be obtained in the command line with the `--help` option.
 [[User Guide: Using command line options][UG Command line options]]

 _Boolean expressions_ `AND`/`OR` are **Not** in the scope of this exam.